-Dove Stone is situated at the northern end of the Peak District National Park as shown on the map.
-For a detailed map directions please go to GOOGLE LOCATION MAP tag.
+Dove Stone or Dovestone if you prefer, is situated at the northern end of the Peak District National Park as shown on the map.
+For detailed map directions please go to GOOGLE LOCATION MAP tag.

 Postcode OL3 7NE.
 Grid Reference: SE013036

 Since 2010 it has been named by the RSPB as a Nature Reserve but it is also an extensive open area with other land owned and managed by different landowners.